No pain, no fame: Thai massage could get Unesco status

 "The technique is very precise, there are so many things to be aware of," the 34-year-old told AFP as she made rotations with her palm on a fellow student's skull.

-The teachings focus on directing blood circulation around problem areas to solve muscle aches - sometimes drawing winces from clients unaccustomed to the force applied.
+The teachings focus on directing blood circulation around problem areas to resolve muscle aches - sometimes drawing winces from clients unaccustomed to the force applied.

 Studies have shown it can help relieve back pain, headaches, insomnia and even anxiety.